 One of the things that makes this destination so special for children is the interactive “splash zone” exhibits featuring species such as baby sharks, bat rays and more.
 These displays encourage kids to get up close and even touch these wondrous creatures.

-The tidepool-like interactive zone allows visitors to touch and interact with the marine life, up close and personal.
+The tidepool-like interactive zone allows visitors to touch and interact with the marine life for themselves.
 You can stick your hands right in the water and marvel at the smooth, rubbery texture of Bat Ray skin, or the rougher texture of baby sharks!

 It is important to be mindful of these animals, and respect them and the rules of the aquarium by only touching them with your finger, and never poking or grabbing at them.